The Rise of Health-Conscious Consumers and Smart Watch Adoption

 Here are some popular types of wellness apps:

-- Nutrition apps that help track meals and calories
+- Nutrition apps to track food

-- Fitness apps that offer personalized workout routines
+- Fitness apps with workout plans

-- Hydration apps that remind users to drink water
+- Hydration apps for water intake

 Navigating the Regulatory Landscape for Health Monitor Devices in the United States